Reply posts

 What it does

-• On the post page a small “In reply to …” line is shown above the content, linked to the parent and marked up with u-in-reply-to so Webmention receivers treat it as a reply.
+• On the post page and in listings a small “In reply to …” line is shown above the content, linked to the parent and marked up with u-in-reply-to so Webmention receivers treat it as a reply.

 • Atom feed: emits <thr:in-reply-to ref="…" href="…" /> (the http://purl.org/syndication/thread/1.0 thread extension).